Skip to main content

 Batch ID and Message ID Autofill

-Your Device software must provide Batch ID and Message ID for each Message when sending.
-Alternatively, the Stream can specify Batch ID or Message ID Autofill.
-The Autofill is used when the Device software doesn’t specify Batch ID or Message ID property.
+Your device software must provide batch ID and message ID for each message when sending.
+Alternatively, the stream can specify batch ID or message ID Autofill.
+The Autofill is used when the device software doesn’t specify batch ID or message ID property.

-1. {dateTime:<format>} - UTC timestamp of the Message delivery into the Spotflow IoT Platform.
-E.g. {dateTime:yyyy-MM-dd} that would produce 2023-10-30.
+1. {dateTime:<format>} - UTC timestamp of the message delivery into the Spotflow IoT Platform.
+E.g. {dateTime:yyyy-MM-dd_HH:mm:ss} would produce 2023-10-30_18:02:51.

-3. {sequenceId} - When you send a Message to the Spotflow IoT Platform, it is assigned a monotonically increasing number which is unique for each Device.
-E.g. 00000000010000000000000180405
+3. {sequenceId} - When you send a message to the Spotflow IoT Platform, it is assigned a monotonically increasing number which is unique for each device.
+E.g. 00000000010000000000000180405.

 Example Autofill